ECMT-680-Financial-Econometrics/DID-ML-Enhanced/README.md

 ## Files and Data
 - `Figure2_for_QJE`: Contains state panel data for the years 1979-2016.
 Datasets are identified with "statenum" and "quarterdate" to align the analyzed observations.
+(Download from: https://github.com/mjahangiralam/Data-Science-for-Economic-and-Social-Issues/tree/main/DiD/Cengiz-et-al)

 - `StateMinimumWage_Changes.xlsx`: Contains the historical data on changes to the minimum wage across various states in the United States and employment rate.
-(Download from:https://github.com/mjahangiralam/Data-Science-for-Economic-and-Social-Issues/tree/main/DiD/Cengiz-et-al)

 ## Methods
 The Double-Lasso model